Hemantagg/MyTest/README.md

 # MyTest
 Test File
 <br>
 Hello.
-The eauthor is Hemnat
+The author is Hemnat